csdms/bmi/docs/source/bmi.grid_funcs.rst

    int get_grid_crs(in int grid, out string crs);

-Given a :term:`grid identifier`, get the `coordinate reference system`_ (CRS) of that grid as a string.
+Given a :term:`grid identifier`, get `coordinate reference system`_ (CRS) information for the grid as a string.

 Note that the BMI doesn't specify which standard to use for the output of this function---that's left to the implementation.
 We can, however, make recommendations;
 e.g., OGC `Well-Known Text`_ (WKT), `PROJ`_, or `EPSG`_.

-As a small example,
+A small example:
 if you have data in a projected CRS, say, UTM zone 13 North with the WGS84 datum, you could use `spatialreference.org`_ to find information about this projection